When minor issues matter: symmetries, pluralism, and polarization in similarity-based opinion dynamics

 Despite these advances, two critical aspects remain understudied.
 First, most models treat all issues as equally important, yet in reality, people weight different topics very differently; for example, taxation policy may matter more to people compared with, say, sports preferences.
 Second, the set of salient issues itself evolves: new topics emerge in public discourse while others fade. \\

+Evidence of differential issue importance for people is abundant in the literature, see e.g. \cite{converse2006nature, krosnick1990government}.
+Furthermore, it has been shown that issue importance has significant behavioral consequences for people: individuals who regard the issue as highly important tend to use it much more heavily when evaluating candidates or choosing how to vote \cite{krosnick1988role}.
+In SI Section 1 we present some quantitative data from the literature showing empirical evidence of different opinion importance among US individuals.
+Related to this is the phenomenon of the rise of new salient issues, e.g. due to media coverage \cite{mccombs1972agenda}.
+It has been empirically shown that some issues may remain important for extended time-periods, while others can fade away, and new ones emerge suddenly \cite{carmines1989issue}.
+Ref \cite{baumgartner2010agendas} discussed this in the context of the punctuated equilibrium theory in American policymaking, arguing that long periods of political stability are interrupted by sudden, dramatic shifts in public policy agendas.\\

-This work addresses these gaps by developing a comprehensive framework for opinion dynamics with heterogeneous issue weights and attraction-repulsion forces.
-We study how people's opinions evolve when they hold views on multiple issues of varying importance, and when interactions can be either friendly (leading people to agree more) or antagonistic (pushing opinions apart).
+The present work extends the opinion dynamics modeling framework by including heterogeneous issue importance.
+We formulate a model that incorporates issue weights and study how people's opinions evolve when they hold views on multiple issues of varying importance, and when interactions can be either friendly (leading people to agree more) or antagonistic (pushing opinions apart).
+Opinion weights may play a dual role in our model: (1) they define how much a person's opinion on a given issue counts towards a ``friendship score", that is, the likelihood of an individual to engage in friendly interactions with another person; and (2) opinions on more important issues may be more stable (less likely to change) in individuals.
 We find that when people require high similarity to be ``friends," populations typically reach extreme polarization or persistent pluralism, while lower similarity thresholds promote consensus.
 Surprisingly, introducing even a single new issue of trivial importance can dramatically change these dynamics, destabilizing stable consensus or polarization states, and sometimes causing convergence times to increase by orders of magnitude.
 We provide a complete theoretical characterization explaining when and why these counterintuitive effects occur, based on underlying symmetries in the system.
 Our analysis reveals that the balance between friendly and antagonistic interactions, combined with how people weigh different issues, creates tipping points where small changes can trigger major shifts between consensus, polarization, and persistent diversity.
 These findings have important implications for understanding how discourse on new topics (even seemingly minor ones) can fundamentally reshape opinion landscapes in populations. \\